• Home

 Recommended Video

 U.S. importers—who have shouldered the brunt of the tariffs—are now waiting to receive an estimated $166 billion in refunds on the levies.
-But, battered by supply chain woes as a result of the import tax, hiked energy prices thanks to the Iran war, and nervous consumers bracing for recession, many large companies are scrambling for cash.
+But, battered by supply-chain woes as a result of the import tax, hiked energy prices thanks to the Iran war, and nervous consumers bracing for recession, many large companies are scrambling for cash.

 “Businesses are struggling,” said Alex Hennick, president and CEO of A.D.
-Hennick and Associates, a liquidation firm which specializes in distressed asset recovery.
+Hennick and Associates, a liquidation firm that specializes in distressed asset recovery.
 “The economy is tough right now.
 The cost of manufacturing is up, traffic is down, and retail sales are down.
 So this can be a situation where the company is struggling and they need this money in order to survive.”

 And the data backs him up.
 A KPMG survey in February found more than half of U.S. companies experienced compressing margins, with 82% reporting a decline in foreign sales, while 61% reporting a decline in domestic ones.
 Nearly 70% of firms said they delayed major investments as a result of the tariffs.

 In February, the Supreme Court deemed tariffs imposed under the International Emergency Economic Powers Act (IEEPA) unlawful and laid the groundwork for U.S. companies to recoup what they paid over the year the tariffs were in place.
-However, there are still question marks on when these refunds will be distributed, and how much of them businesses will actually see.
+However, there are still question marks on when these refunds will be distributed and how much of them businesses will actually see.
 The highest court offered no specifics on how the refunds would be determined or distributed, leaving it up to the Court of International Trade and U.S. Customs and Border Protection (CBP) to determine the refund process.
 According to the CBP, once its automated payment system is online, refunds should take 45 days to distribute.
 The first phase of the system’s deployment will launch on April 20.

 Some companies can’t afford to wait.
-Instead, cash-hungry businesses are taking their tariff refund claims to the bank, and using them as collateral for loans.
+Instead, cash-hungry businesses are taking their tariff refund claims to the bank and using them as collateral for loans.

-“If you need the cash flow in order for your business to grow, to survive,” Hennick said.
-“It’s something where you’re better off having it now and trying to make it than waiting,”
+“If you need the cash flow in order for your business to grow, to survive,” Hennick said, “it’s something where you’re better off having it now and trying to make it than waiting.”

 When tariff claims become loan collateral